0xbenc/bash-zoo/README.md

 ## Why Bash Zoo

 - **Curated shortcuts** · Everything is battle-tested for fast terminal workflows.
-- **Zero-boilerplate install** · `wizard.sh` handles dependency checks, per-OS installers, and aliases.
+- **Zero-boilerplate install** · `install.sh` handles dependency checks, per-OS installers, and aliases.
 - **Portable by design** · Scripts are POSIX-friendly Bash and ship with Debian + macOS installers.
 - **Pick-your-pack** · Install individual tools or the whole enclosure — nothing gets forced into your path.